orcunSarmis/Social-Network-API/README.md

   ## Installation

-  To install the application yourself, fork the project, run `npm i` then run `npm start` in the command line.
+  To install the application yourself, fork the project from [GitHub](https://github.com/orcunSarmis/Social-Network-API), run `npm i` then run `npm start` in the command line.

   ## Tests